-Richard, his wife Lucy and two young sons live off the grid on a farm in the foothills of Victoria's Otway Ranges.
+Richard, his wife Lucy, and their two young sons, live off the grid on a farm in the foothills of Victoria's Otway Ranges.
 The son of Italian migrants, Richard grew up in Melbourne.

 Saul EslakeEconomist and Vice-Chancellor’s Fellow, University of Tasmania

 Saul Eslake worked as an economist in the Australian financial markets for more than 25 years, including as Chief Economist at McIntosh Securities (a stockbroking firm) in the late 1980s, Chief Economist (International) at National Mutual Funds Management in the early 1990s, as Chief Economist at the Australia & New Zealand Banking Group (ANZ) from 1995 to 2009, and as Chief Economist (Australia & New Zealand) for Bank of America Merrill Lynch from 2011 until June 2015.
 In between these last two positions he was Director of the Productivity Growth program at the then newly-established Grattan Institute, a ‘think tank’.

 In July 2015 Saul started up his own economics consultancy business, operating out of Hobart, and in April 2016 took up a part-time position as a Vice-Chancellor’s Fellow at the University of Tasmania.
 He is a member of the Australian Parliamentary Budget Office’s Expert Advisory Panel; and is on the Advisory Board of Jamieson Coote Bonds, a Melbourne-based specialist bond investment manager.